 Serpentine is typically a mixed green mineral that may also contain brown, black, and gold tones.
 When polished, serpentine takes on some of the most beautiful stones in the world.
 It is a metamorphic rock like marble, but it is not calcite based.
 Serpentine makes an excellent floor tile.

 Serpentine is usually translucent to a degree.
 For flooring projects, a sub-light can illuminate the stones to a degree at night.
 As a mineral, serpentine offers some of the depth that Jasper does.
 It also is beautiful when polished and offers a stunning green richness.
 It is not as hard as Jasper.
-Serpentine is 2.5-4 in hardness.
+Serpentine rates 2.5-4 on the hardness scale.
 Serpentine was once lava that changed during the rock cycle and formed during the metamorphic process.

 4. Quartzite — Beautifully patterned

 Quartzite was once sandstone but during the metamorphic process altered to become an elegant looking stone.
 One of the thing that happens during the metamorphic process is that minerals tend to align within the rocks.
 It is not uncommon to find beautiful striations and bands of color with metamorphic rocks.
 With quartzite, the small crystals grow during metamorphosis and form amazing patterns within the rock.
 Quartzite comes in light browns, mid greens, black and white, and rich blue-green.
 For flooring, quartzite shows off its high quartz content to become a deep and reflective rock.